OpenBB-finance/OpenBB/website/content/terminal/usage/intros/stocks/screener.md

 ### S&P 500 Sector Components

 A series of presets are included that filter the S&P 500 constituents by sector.
-There are no parameters, so these presets simply return the compenents for comparison.
+There are no parameters, so these presets simply return the components for comparison.

 ![S&P 500](https://user-images.githubusercontent.com/85772166/229921343-605d0fbe-645f-4c69-83a9-a0034bc5c00e.png)